-The property is served by a mains electricity supply to distribution boards and a single tariff meter in a cupboard in the Front Hall.
+The property is served by a mains electricity supply to a distribution board and assumed single tariff meter.
+The meter could not be accessed during the inspection.

-Extractor hood to the kitchen.
+Extractor hood to the Kitchen/Dining Room.

-Fitted electric hob, oven and grill.
+Built-in electric hob and oven/grill.